owainow/cardiff-serverless-days-workshop/README.md

 - Mark a todo as completed
 - Drag and drop to reorder todos

-it uses the following features
+It uses the following features:

 - Backend REST API via Data API builder
 - Authentication via Easy Auth configured to use GitHub